-The extraordinary life of John Paul II — one of the most beloved popes in history and among the greatest leaders of the 20th Century — inspired us to create ST John Paul II Life Center.
-Our founder, Tim Von Dohlen, recalls the concept came to mind in 2005 when Blessed John Paul II completed his journey on Earth and four million people descended on the Vatican to say goodbye.
+The extraordinary life of Pope St. John Paul II — one of the most beloved popes in history and among the greatest leaders of the 20th Century — inspired us to create St. John Paul II Life Center.
+Our founder, Tim Von Dohlen, recalls the concept came to mind in 2005 when Pope St. John Paul II completed his journey on Earth and four million people descended on the Vatican to say goodbye.

 “As I contemplated the life of this great man,” Von Dohlen said, “a quote of his kept going over and over in my mind: